riaz37/easy_query/sooname_venturethon_readme.md

 - **Dashboard Polish**: Enhanced UI/UX with Tailwind CSS for responsive design, adding real-time metrics widgets, quick actions, and admin views.
 - **Query Generator**: Developed core NLP query engine with SQL preview, execution, and 90% success rate via AI assistance.

-These advancements align with Venturethon tracks (New Ventures), demonstrating innovation in AI for database orchestration.
+These advancements align with Venturethon tracks (New Ventures & EIR), demonstrating innovation in AI for database orchestration.
 We completed daily check-ins, team building, and prepared for Demo Day on Oct 3.

-## Team

-- **Khan Muhammad Nafiul Akbar**: Founder & Full-Stack AI Engineer (AI, Blockchain, IoT expertise).
-- **Mahtab Khandoker**: Data Engineer (Geospatial data optimization, Python/ML).

 ## Contributing